 Q. Can I use MPN Partner support eg Partner support MAPS 10pack for Cloud products?

-A. No. MPN Partner support is not entitled for Cloud support.
+A. MPN Partner support is not entitled for Cloud support.
 Competency partners should use Signature Cloud Support for Cloud products.
+For Cloud Partner offerings see Compare partner support plans or for an offering similar to Pay Per Incident where you can pay online using a credit card see Azure Support Plans

 Example: Applying the N-1 support policy for Microsoft Exchange Server